mArchitecT13/LIO-SAM/README.md

 # LIO-SAM

 **A real-time lidar-inertial odometry package.
 We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
 A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**
-I have tested this in Ubuntu 20.04, ROS Neotic.
+I have tested this in Ubuntu 20.04, ROS Noetic.
 Have made some changes in CMakeLists.txt and utility.h to make it compatible.

 <p align='center'>
     <img src="./config/doc/demo.gif" alt="drawing" width="800"/>